2029 UEFA Champions League final

 The 2029 UEFA Champions League final will be the final match of the 2028–29 UEFA Champions League, the 74th season of Europe's premier club football tournament organised by UEFA, and the 37th season since it was renamed from the European Champion Clubs' Cup to the UEFA Champions League.
-It is scheduled to be played on 2 June 2029.
+It will be played at the Camp Nou in Barcelona, Spain, on 2 June 2029.

 The winners will earn the right to play against the winners of the 2028–29 UEFA Europa League in the 2029 UEFA Super Cup, compete in the final of the 2029 FIFA Intercontinental Cup, and qualify for the 2033 FIFA Club World Cup.
 The winners will also qualify to enter the league phase of the 2029–30 UEFA Champions League, unless they have already qualified for the Champions League through their league performance (in which case the access list will be rebalanced).

 Host selection

 On 11 July 2025, UEFA opened the bidding process for the final, which is being held in parallel with that of the 2028 final.
 Interested bidders can bid for either one or both of the finals.
 Additionally, bidding associations can only be appointed one UEFA final in a given year.
 The proposed venues have to include natural grass and be ranked as a UEFA category four stadium, with a gross capacity of at least 70,000 (with a tolerance of 10% below).
 The bidding timeline is as follows: